 ✈️ Airplane Use

 The Wayb Pico is an FAA-approved car seat.
 This is an excellent option for domestic travel.
 It folds up and weighs only 8 pounds.
 If traveling internationally you will need a locking clip in order to do a seat belt installation.
-You can contact the manufacturer to get one for free, or you can buy this one.
+Contact the car seat manufacturer for a free locking clip.
 We have a video here of how to use a locking clip.
 For help with all things airplane travel and car seats, check out our Wheels Up Course and private Facebook group.

 SITS Bottom Line